Hispanic Heritage Month - Cleary Gottlieb - Souls of a Movement project by CARLOS VON DER HEYDE

 In March 2021, Carlos was invited by Raphael Castoriano, from Kreëmart, to discuss Revealed Scenes, his upcoming portraiture photo book on the psychospiritual impact of lockdown measures across the globe, and his Souls of a Movement project on the social protests in NYC, DC, London and other cities

-Fundación Pequeños Pasos - Auction by CARLOS VON DER HEYDE
+Fundación Pequeños Pasos - Auction - Souls of a Movement project (NYC) by CARLOS VON DER HEYDE

 On June 17, 2021, Carlos participated in an auction organized by Pequeños Pasos at the Argentine Consulate in NYC, with this photo from his Souls of a Movement series.
 The funds raised were used to build a daycare center for 150 underprivileged kids in Ushuaia, Tierra del Fuego.